AntczakEI/stellarliftapp/_posts/2026-04-05-sauna-on-rest-days-recovery-or-more-stress.md

 ## Sources and further reading

-The evidence in this guide was checked against recent reviews and research on passive heat exposure, cardiovascular responses, sauna bathing and athletic recovery.
+The evidence in this guide is informed by recent reviews and research on passive heat exposure, cardiovascular responses, sauna bathing and athletic recovery.

 * Ahokas EK, Hennessy RS, Hanstock HG, Kyröläinen H, Ihalainen JK. **Effects of Post-Exercise Heat Exposure on Acute Recovery and Training-Induced Performance Adaptations: A Systematic Review.** Sports Medicine - Open.
 2025;11:106.
 PMID: 41032138.
 DOI: 10.1186/s40798-025-00910-0.